Mass flow meter

 A mass flow meter, also known as an inertial flow meter, is a device that measures mass flow rate of a fluid traveling through a tube.
-The mass flow rate is the mass of the fluid traveling past a fixed point per unit time.
+The mass flow rate is the mass of the fluid traveling past a fixed point per unit time, in SI units of kilograms per second.

-The mass flow meter does not measure the volume per unit time (e.g. cubic meters per second) passing through the device; it measures the mass per unit time (e.g. kilograms per second) flowing through the device.
-Volumetric flow rate is the mass flow rate divided by the fluid density.
-If the density is constant, then the relationship is simple.
-If the fluid has varying density, then the relationship is not simple.
-For example, the density of the fluid may change with temperature, pressure, or composition.
-The fluid may also be a combination of phases such as a fluid with entrained bubbles.
-Actual density can be determined due to dependency of sound velocity on the controlled liquid concentration.
+The mass flow meter should not be confused with volumetric flow meters, which measure the volumetric flow rate (volume per unit time, in units such as cubic meters per second).
+The two are related by the fluid density: if the density is constant, then the relationship is simply a scaling constant.
+However, the density of the fluid may change with temperature, pressure, or composition.

-Operating principle of a Coriolis flow meter

 The Coriolis flow meter is based on the Coriolis force, which bends rotating objects depending on their velocity.

+Configurations

-There are two basic configurations of Coriolis flow meter: the curved tube flow meter and the straight tube flow meter.
-This article discusses the curved tube design.
+There are two basic configurations of Coriolis flow meter: the curved tube flow meter (described below) and the straight tube flow meter (not further discussed).